 Being one of my favorite locations for couples to elope, my reasons are endless.
 Yosemite is a beautiful place to elope all year round (more on the weather later!), and there are so many stunning locations within this national park.
 From glaciers to viewpoints to meadows, Yosemite truly has it all!

-In addition, if you’re looking for an elopement location and honeymoon destination in one, California is unbeatable.
+California is unbeatable if you’re looking for an elopement location and honeymoon destination in one.
 Whether you’re planning a small elopement or large celebration, Yosemite has plenty of options for you.
 You can choose to honeymoon in the national park, at a cabin in the woods, or at one of the many nearby resorts.
-If I haven’t convinced you that a Yosemite elopement would be a dream come true, I’m not sure who will!

 The best time of year to plan a Yosemite elopement